Survival Tips for Cape Town Summer

 On your checklist: Buy sun block, a hat and some water

 One of the best things about Cape Town is its range of amazing natural spots in which to picnic, enjoy the glorious views and explore.
-Whether it be on one of the many pristine beaches or at a mountainside stop, be aware that the consumption of alcohol is prohibited.
+Whether it be on one of the many pristine beaches in Cape Town or at a mountainside stop, be aware that the consumption of alcohol is prohibited.

 On your checklist: Follow these City of Cape Town beach safety tips